reitermarkus/epub3-boilerplate/readme.md

 As the author of this template I myself have used it a lot already and everytime I find something new I need in a book, I add it to this template.
 So, what I suggest you do is you really start fresh, creating a new folder and adding only what you need, otherwise I find it tough to keep track of what you have changed, added or deleted.
 Have fun coding!

+# Installation of Automator Services

 To install the Automator services copy them to either `/Library/Services/` or `~/Library/Services/`.
+For the EpubCheck Service, please install `epubcheck` and `terminal-notifier` with `brew install terminal-notifier epubcheck`.

 # Helpful Resources